 - For diagnostic purposes. - For devices in an MRP ring: After the ring is switched, the Forward All function allows rapid reconfiguration of the network for data packets with registered Multicast destination addresses.
-Activate the Forward All function on all ring ports.
+Activate the Forward All function on every ring port.